Climbing Snowdon with Kids….

 • Dry shampoo: If there’s no electricity your hair dryer and straighteners will need to stay at home.
 If it’s just a few days then I find that dry shampoo is my saviour.

-• Portable charger: Again if there's no electricity take one of these for charging phones and laptops.
-I just bought this nifty little one for charging phones it has enough juice to do 5 charges: Duracell Portable Power Bank.
+• Portable charger: Again if there’s no electricity take one of these for charging phones and laptops.
+This nifty power bank has enough juice for phone 4-6 charges.

 • A small mirror: You may have a bathroom with mirror in your accommodation but if not I always find packing my own mirror is essential for doing hair and make up.